gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-### Support for different testing frameworks for Java projects in Build Init Plugin
+### Support for different test frameworks for Java projects in Build Init Plugin

 It is now possible to use [Spock framework](https://code.google.com/p/spock/) or [TestNG](http://testng.org/doc/index.html) instead of JUnit for Java projects in the [Build Init Plugin](userguide/build_init_plugin.html) by using the following command: